 An unfortunate victim of chance, Dr. Phillips lost everything when, in early 1895, Florida suffered one of the most devastating freezes in state history.
 Two days of below-freezing temperatures and acres of worthless trees forced the doctor to move back to his home state of Tennessee.

 Not long after his arrival, however, Phillips found himself pulled from the herds, drawn back to citrus and the maintenance of his many small groves.
-In 1905, Doc moved his family from Kissimmee to Orlando purchasing a grove on Dr. P. Phillips after being assured that the area was "frost free."
+In 1905, Doc moved his family from Kissimmee to Orlando, purchasing an orange grove on land that is now home to Orlando Health Dr. P. Phillips Hospital, after being assured that the area was “frost free.”

 Miles away from the lush Dr. Phillips groves, a small hospital was born on what was to become Orange Avenue near downtown Orlando.
 In 1918, the 50-bed Orange General Hospital was the vision of a small group of physicians.
-Over the years as Orlando grew, the hospital changed names to reflect the changing community.
-In 1946 it became known as Orange Memorial Hospital in honor of World War II veterans.
-In the 1970's the hospital merged with nearby Holiday Hospital to form Orlando Regional Medical Center Inc. Further expansion during the 1980's, as well as the addition of community hospitals, led the system to its current name, Orlando Regional Healthcare.
-As one of Florida's largest private, not-for-profit hospital systems, the doctors, nurses and staff have always served central Florida with the highest level of care and cutting-edge technology.
+Over the decades, as Orlando grew, so too did the hospital; growing and evolving to meet the needs of the changing community — and changing its name a few times over the years as well.
+In 1946, the name was changed to Orange Memorial Hospital in honor of World War II veterans.
+In 1977, the hospital merged with nearby Holiday Hospital to form Orlando Regional Medical Center.
+Further expansion during the 1980s, as well as the addition of community hospitals, led the system to change its name to Orlando Regional Healthcare, and in 2008 the system rebranded once again, becoming Orlando Health.
+As one of Florida’s largest private, not-for-profit hospital systems, the doctors, nurses and staff continue to serve Central Florida, and beyond, with the highest level of care and leading-edge technology.

 Find a Physician